intel/optimized-models/pytorch/README.md

-# Guide to run resnet50 fp32 and int8 models.
+# Guide to run resnet50 fp32 and int8 models. please use release v1.0.0.

 - For resnet50_v1 guide, please see [`RESNET50V1.md`](RESNET50V1.md).